andersonopt/website/content/about-us.md

 After attaining his degrees, Jake began his career in Fortune 500 corporate finance where he led a variety of cross-functional project teams and implemented numerous strategic initiatives.
 This work provided him with a robust strategy and management skillsets to develop the business and organizational components of Anderson Optimization.

-At Anderson Optimization, Jake oversees all business development, strategy, and sales activities.
 {{< /column >}}
 {{< column >}}
 ![](/images/eric-1.png)